 Now let’s see.
 All right.
 Do you have any questions here?

-So that becomes a profit center in your business.
-And when you’re at those levels, if you’re charging $67 a month for your membership, let's say, then you can also sell like a year-long, an annual version of that membership and give a lot of value.
-So the annual version might give them three months free, but you collect the nine months.
+When you’re at those levels, if you’re charging $67 a month for your membership, then you can also sell like a year-long, an annual version of that membership and give a lot of value.
+The annual version might give them three months free, but you collect the nine months.
 Whereas your normal membership is only five months.
 That’s what your normal churn is.
-So you're able to almost double your revenue by selling the annual version.
+You’re able to almost double your revenue by selling the annual version.
 And then you just let them know a little bit beforehand that their annual subscription is almost done.
 And then you rebuild them into the next month.
-Then above a hundred dollars a month, you can do, but it usually needs to have like live elements in it.
+Above a hundred dollars a month, you can do, but it usually needs to have live elements in it.

 A live coaching call, group coaching, maybe a Facebook community, a Facebook group, something that is alive and more dynamic than just the kind of login and consumes material.
 That’s where those groups work well.

 I hope that answers the pricing question and software question.
 Do you have anything at all, anything at all, just go to DoneForYou.com/start and fill out a little application and book a call on our calendar and we will make sure to put together an action plan for you for your funnels, your traffic, your optimization, whatever.
 If you have any questions anywhere on the DFY site, there’s a little button in the lower right-hand corner.
 You can open up a chat and start talking with our team there, and I will talk to you soon, all right.